Year in Review 2022

 Our Governor’s Circle partners help us address key literacy needs to build lifelong learners statewide.

-Supportive partners creating the framework for early literacy initiatives in Tennessee
+Individuals bringing the vision for early literacy in Tennessee to life

 Board Chair (2021)